The Once and Always King

 Play the V and then the I.

 Most songs end in this cadence.
-This means from pop to rock and even classical and rap songs… they all usually end with a V to I.
+This means from pop music, rock, classical, and even rap.
+They all usually end with a V to I cadence.

 We call this the imperfect authentic cadence (or the IAC).
 There is a perfect authentic cadence but I’ll talk about that later.